Health Information Portal (HIP)

 Philadelphia Influenza Surveillance Updates: PDPH tracks influenza activity in Philadelphia, especially severe influenza disease.
 Providers should report all hospitalized influenza cases, influenza deaths in children, and influenza outbreaks in closed settings like long-term care facilities and shelters.

-Current Report: Click here to download the last weekly report of influenza activity (March 31, 2024 through April 6, 2024) in a printable format.
+Current Report: Click here to download the last weekly report of influenza activity (May 19, 2024 through May 25, 2024) in a printable format.

 Flu Counts